Mother's Day Weather Forecast: Will Weather Cooperate For Outdoor Plans? | Weather.com

 Sunday's Weather Forecast

--East: Parts Louisiana, Mississippi, Alabama, Georgia, South Carolina and northern and central Florida have the greatest chance of at least scattered showers and storms from a stuck low-pressure system.
+-East: Parts of Arkansas Louisiana, Mississippi, Alabama, Georgia, Tennessee, Florida and the Carolinas have the greatest chance of at least scattered showers and storms from a stuck low-pressure system.
 So if a trip to the beach or a park was planned, you might need to bring an umbrella or even consider having a Plan B indoor option.

 -Central: From most of Texas and Oklahoma to the Dakotas to the Midwest and Great Lakes, there are no raindrops to worry about this weekend as high pressure is in control.

--West: If you want to get some time outdoors in the Pacific Northwest, then Saturday is your day since a weak front could bring showers Sunday.
+-West: A weak front could bring showers Sunday across the Pacific Northwest, especially closer to the coast.
 Elsewhere, most others will stay dry all weekend with the exception of the Rockies, where a few showers or thunderstorms could billow up.

 Feeling Like Spring For Many